moises-machado/minesweeper/README.md

 # MineSweeper
-An exercise from the Programming Chalenges book in Perl 6
+An exercise from the Programming Challenges 2002 book in Perl 6

 It takes input from the standard input in the format: